 Possible Defenses for Fraud Charges

 There are a number of tacks an experienced attorney may take in defending against charges of fraud.
-A prosecutor will have the burden of proof in establishing that fraud has truly been committed.
-Coming up with sufficient evidence to support such a claim may not be easy.
-Additionally, the reliability of the evidence provided may be called into question.
+For instance, a prosecutor will have the burden of proof in establishing that fraud has truly been committed.
+Coming up with sufficient evidence to support such a claim may, no doubt, be challenging.
+Apart from this, the reliability of the evidence provided may be called into question.

-Furthermore, intent is at the essence of fraud.
+Without a doubt, intent is the essence of fraud.
 A prosecutor will have to prove that any actions by the defendant were not accidental.
-Similarly, statements that are misleading are not necessarily fraudulent.
-If the statements are just opinions, or if they are commitments to do something at a later time, they do not necessarily constitute fraud.
+Following this, statements that are misleading are not, by comparison, fraudulent.
+If the statements are just opinions or commitments to do something at a later time, they actually do not necessarily constitute fraud.

-Finally, if it can be demonstrated that the defendant was induced to commit the chicanery by a government entity, and would otherwise not have been involved in criminal activity, an entrapment defense may be appropriate.
-Such a defense relies on two key components:
+If it can be demonstrated that the defendant was induced to commit the chicanery by a government entity, and would otherwise not have been involved in criminal activity, ultimately an entrapment defense may be appropriate.
+Such a defense, for example, relies on two key components:

 - A lack of predisposition to commit a crime on the part of the defendant;